nygrenh/quiznator/README.md

 Replace "myQuizId" with the id of your quiz.
 You can get this snippet from your [quizzes](http://quiznator.herokuapp.com/dashboard/quizzes) page in the Quiznator dashboard.

-Add quiznator snippet, like so:
+Add Quiznator snippet, like so:

 ```html
 <script src="http://quiznator.herokuapp.com/javascripts/plugin-loader.min.js"></script>